 This accelerated the move to online learning and schools had to find technology and distribute it as fairly as possible.
 We have covered the Digital Divide in many other articles and cannot pretend that the move to online learning met all students’ and teachers’ needs, nor was it equitable, but it did become the main delivery method in most schools.

-It would be fair to say that many saw it as the poor relation and were longing to get back to face to face teaching.
+It would be fair to say that many saw it as a poor relationship and were longing to get back to face-to-face teaching.
 However, some teachers have adopted the new technology whole-heartedly and adapted their teaching methods with great success.